qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

    Alaska.
 The layout should have a margin of 7.5 mm and the header should be 36mm high.
 #.
 Create a map item called ``main map`` on the canvas and go to the :guilabel:`Layout` panel.
    Scroll down to the :guilabel:`Variables` section and find the :guilabel:`Layout` part.
-   Here we set some variables you can use all over the dynamic print layout.Go to the :guilabel:`Layout` panel and scroll down to the :guilabel:`Variables` section.
+   Here we set some variables you can use all over the dynamic print layout.
+Go to the :guilabel:`Layout` panel and scroll down to the :guilabel:`Variables` section.
 The first variable will define the margin.
    Press the |signPlus| button and type in the name ``sw_layout_margin``.
 Set the value to ``7.5``.
 Press the |signPlus| button again and type in the name ``sw_layout_height_header``.
 Set the value to ``36``.